orion-ui/orion-ui/docs/contributing/component.md

 Select the `package` option.

 ```:no-line-numbers{3}
+┌
+🥨 --> Welcome to Orion CLI
+│
-?
-Select what you want to do …
+◆  Select what you want to do
-  volar     - Create .dts file for Volar
+│  ○ Volar Intellisense
-❯ package   - Scaffold a new package
+│  ● New package (Scaffold a new package)
-  packages  - Create index files for packages export
-  types     - Create .dts files for the packages
+│  ○ Create packages index
-  services  - Create .dts files for the services
+│  ○ Create services index
-  routes    - Create routes file for the sandbox
+│  ○ Create sandbox routes
+│  ○ Build lib
-  doc       - Create data files for the documentation
+│  ○ Create doc's data files
-  lib       - Build the lib
+└
 ```

 <br>